 Inventory, lb : 0

-Chukka is available year-round in sub-tropical climates, with a peak season during the summer months.
+Chukka leaves are available year-round in sub-tropical climates, with a peak season during the summer.

 Chukka leaves, botanically classified as Rumex vesicarius, grow on a leafy perennial and are members of the Polygonaceae family along with buckwheat and rhubarb.
 Also known as Narrow-leaved dock, Spinach dock, Khatta palak, Ambat chukka, Indian Sorrel, and Chukka Kura in India, the Chukka plant is solely cultivated for its leaves and is most commonly known as Green sorrel.
 It has been used since ancient times both medicinally to aid in digestion and for culinary purposes to add a tart flavor to rich and hearty foods.